SpiralFramework/Spiral/README.md

 Spiral is a Danganronpa Modding Framework written in Java

 # Usage
-Run Spiral through a command line using java -jar Spiral.jar

-To install a mod, type 'install', then 'install <mod>' to install a mod, or 'info <mod>' to learn more about the mod.

-You can exit the install prompt using 'exit'

-To backup the .wad file, type 'backup', and to restore a backup, type 'restore'.

-To extract the .wad file to make mods, type 'extract'.
+Double click the JAR file, and it brings up a launcher.
+Fancy, isn't it?

+You'll need to specify the game you're using first, through the "Settings" button.

 # Mods
-Mods are basically .zip files renamed to .dr1, and are put in a 'mods' folder.
+Mods are basically .zip files renamed to .drs, and are put in a 'mods' folder.

 Include a mod.info file with the format of: